T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 - Learn Unlimited annual subscription: including access to all of OffSec courses and unlimited exam attempts ($6099)

 #### [Kali Linux Certified Professional (KLCP)](https://www.offsec.com/courses/pen-103/)
 As OffSec are the creators of the Kali Linux OS, they created this course to teach you the ins and outs of the Kali Linux Operating system.
+The exam is a 90 min multiple choice assignment.
 {{< figure src=/images/training-blogpost/klcp.png align=center width=30%" >}}

 ##### Cost